Virtualization-projects/panamax-ui-wiki/Known-Issues.md

 Please reinstall VirtualBox to resolve the issue.

 ##### Message: "A VirtualBox machine with the name 'panamax-vm' already exists."
 This can happen if your CoreOS VM stops responding.
 You can delete the _panamax-vm_ by running `panamax delete`, to uninstall Panamax and then performing a `panamax init` to reinstall Panamax and the VM.
 If you continue to receive an error, manually remove _panamax-vm_ from VirtualBox directly.
 Additional, running `$ vagrant global-status` can help, as Vagrant may be in a bad state after an upgrade.
+If you see the _panamax-vm_ in the output, run `$ vagrant destroy <id>` to remove.

 ##### Panamax installer fails due to port conflicts